 In these circumstances the employer must make a referral to the DBS, though this is not obligatory for regulatory bodies.

-A list of guidance documents about DBS referrals is available on this website.
+A list of guidance documents about DBS referrals is available for you to read.

 We make fair, consistent and thorough barring decisions that are an appropriate response to the harm that has occurred, as well as the risk of harm posed.

 We are keenly aware of the impact barring or not barring can have both to the person under consideration and also those with whom they have or could have come into contact.
 Often very difficult and finely balanced decisions have to be made.

 There are three main ways cases come to us:

 - autobars - there are 2 types of automatic barring cases where a person has been cautioned or convicted for a ‘relevant offence’: